-When you find yourself involved in a violent defensive encounter you are really involved in a strategic, athletic and emotionally intense competition with incredibly high stakes.
-If you want to win that competition you should use the techniques that others use to reach high levels of performance in similar athletic endeavors.
+When you find yourself involved in a violent defensive encounter, you are really involved in a strategic, athletic and emotionally intense competition with incredibly high stakes.
+If you want to win that competition, you should use the techniques others use to reach high levels of performance in similar athletic endeavors.
 The problem is that it is much more difficult to train and scrimmage defensive shooting because of the lethality of the activity, as opposed to training tennis, for example.

-What you Should Visualize
+What You Should Visualize

-Remember that draw stroke and the idea that it is more than just the mechanics.
-You can increase the potency of your training and decrease your draw time in a real defensive encounter by visualizing the appropriate stimulus.
-Instead of using a timer or a verbal command to signal the start of your draw, which is the typical training and practice regimen on the range, use your imagination.
+Remember that drawstroke and the idea that it is more than just the mechanics.
+You can increase the potency of your training and decrease your draw time in an actual defensive encounter by visualizing the appropriate stimulus.
+Instead of using a timer or verbal command to signal the start of your draw, which is the typical training and practice regimen on the range, use your imagination.

 Your job as the shooter is to visualize and then respond appropriately.
-Not only will this make your training and practice more realistic, it will also help you to improve your response to a stimulus that matters, a lethal threat.
+Not only will this make your training and practice more realistic, it will also help you improve your response to a stimulus that matters, a lethal threat.
 If you can shorten the amount of time needed to process what you see, your draw will be faster even if you make zero improvements to the mechanics.

-When your attacker piles up on the ground and becomes unresponsive you need to stop shooting.
-When the thug turns around and sprints into the dark alley away from you and those you love, you need to stop shooting.
-When your advisory drops the weapon, holds their open palms out to you and begs for mercy, you need to stop shooting.
-Visualization can help you to mentally and physically rehearse for these types of scenarios so that you respond the way you need to in a violent encounter.
-The visualization is simple and can help you to avoid serious legal repercussions that can result from an error in judgement (so can a MAG-20 course from Massad Ayoob).
+When your attacker crumples on the ground and becomes unresponsive, you need to stop shooting.
+When the thug turns around and sprints into a dark alley away from you and your loved ones, you need to stop shooting.
+When your adversary drops the weapon, holds their open palms out to you and begs for mercy, you need to stop shooting.
+Visualization can help you mentally and physically rehearse these types of scenarios so you respond the way you need to in a violent encounter.
+The visualization is simple and can help you avoid the serious legal repercussions that can result from an error in judgement (so can a MAG-20 course from Massad Ayoob).